Mack looks forward to new start with Bears after big trade

 LAKE FOREST, Ill.
 (AP) — Armed with a record extension after a blockbuster trade, Khalil Mack is looking forward to a fresh start with the Chicago Bears.

-The two-time All-Pro says he is “glad I’m here” and “blessed” after a contract holdout with the Oakland Raiders ended with the star pass rusher getting dealt in a massive move on Saturday.
+The two-time All-Pro said he is “glad I’m here” and “blessed” after a contract holdout with the Oakland Raiders ended with the star pass rusher getting dealt in a massive move on Saturday.

-Mack’s arrival could be a game changer for a franchise with four straight last-place finishes in the NFC North.
+“It’s been a whirlwind, but it’s been exciting,” Mack said Sunday.
+“It’s new and I’m looking forward to it.
+I really can’t wait.
+I’m itching.
+It’s been a long time since I played football.”

+He held out for the entire offseason and preseason trying to secure a long-term deal rather than play under the final year of his rookie contract that would have earned him $13.8 million.

 Most Read Sports Stories